 Babies are born musical.
 It seems to be hardwired into the human brain.
 Very young children process language in a part of the brain that overlaps with language development, which is possibly why exposure to music can encourage language development.

+- It helps them develop their speech.
 Just as babies babble as they try to learn words, they can babble musically, essentially testing their ability to reproduce the music that is shared with them.
 This babbling helps babies tone the muscles they need to speak—and to sing.

+- It improves babies’ and toddlers’ motor skills.
 Music stimulates a baby’s sensory experience and provides opportunities to practice their motor skills, by (for example) moving to the beat.
 By supporting the natural connection between toddlers and music, parents can lay the groundwork for a lifelong love of music—and a host of cognitive benefits.

+- Music can enhance parent-child bonds.
 Another lovely effect of music on the brains of the very young is one the parents share.
 When a parent sings or moves in time to the music with a baby, both brains release oxytocin, a bonding hormone that offers a sense of peace and well-being.